 Interest Bearing Account

 HSA Bank offers participants an FDIC-insured, interest bearing account.
 Interest bearing accounts make sense for participants who are uneasy about investing their HSA dollars in the equity markets.
 The interest rate available on different balances is as follows.

 Fees & Commissions

-HSA Bank participants can evade the maintenance fee by leaving $5,000 in the HSA checking account.
+HSA Bank participants can evade the maintenance and investments fees by leaving $5,000 in the HSA checking account.
 Before opting to leave $5,000 in the checking account, take into consideration the opportunity cost of not investing this money.

 TD Ameritrade commissions can be avoided by enrolling in their commission-free ETF program.

 Tip from a Boglehead - Early each month, they debit the account for $3, so my balance becomes negative ($3), I then transfer $3 from TDA back to cash account, to bring the balance in cash account back to 0.
 If I leave any balance in the cash account, then they charge additional $2.50 (only up to the available balance in the account, never making the account balance negative, unlike the $3 investment fee).
 I believe the difference in how they charge the two fees is by design: $3 is for managing the investment account, $2.50 is for managing the cash account.
 And if the cash account is 0, then it does not need to be managed and no fee charged. - Isui Bogleheads March, 27, 2017